Suspected serial killer Billy Chemirmir killed in Texas prison

 Billy Chemirmir, 50, had been serving two life sentences without parole in the Coffield Unit in Tennessee Colony near Palestine when he was found dead in his prison cell

-A man convicted of two murders and suspected of slaughtering at least two dozen other women was found dead in his Texas state prison cell early Tuesday, according to officials with the Texas Department of Criminal Justice.
+A man convicted of two murders and suspected of slaughtering at least two dozen other women was found dead in his Texas state prison cell early Tuesday.

 Billy Chemirmir, 50, had been serving two life sentences without parole in the Coffield Unit in Tennessee Colony near Palestine when he was attacked.
-His cellmate, who has not been named, was identified as the assailant, officials with the TDCJ said.
+His cellmate, who has not been named, was identified as the assailant, officials with the Texas Department of Criminal Justice said.
 It’s unclear how Chemirmir died.

 The TDCJ told NBC5 that the Office of Inspector General is investigating Chemirmir’s death.
 No further details were released.